dalboris/rewrap/README.md

     We can deduce that:
        2*x = 2*y + 4

-As you can see, Rewrap didn't touch any of the lines starting with `x = y + 2`, since a change of indentation has been detected.
+As you can see, Rewrap didn't touch any of the lines after the change of indentation.

 # Key Features